 Brian Stepien.
 That’s me, the author of this site.
-The writer, the vocalist and lyricist.
+The writer, the vocalist, lyricist, the reluctant keyboardist.
 The wannabe poet.
-The self taught songwriter with no clue what the rules and mathematics of written music are all about.
+The self-taught songwriter with no clue what the rules and mathematics of written music are all about.
 Never learned them.
 I just always wanted or needed to sing out all of the crap that fills this head.
 The isolation, the observations, the home grown off-kilter dime store philosophy, the humor and hope.
 Dale and I started writing together and eventually he just wanted to play the piano.
 Can’t fault that logic.
 I was on my own for coming up with new material.
 So here it is.

 Jim Monica.
 Our guitarist.
 Lead and rhythm.
 In the early days and once again at the time of this writing.
 He has, over the years, perfected the art of defying the numerous doctors who at various life stages have told him we would never play guitar again.
 He has proven a veritable Houdini, escaping injury, surgery, the occasional stray sharp object or full sized vehicle.
 Always bouncing back to solo another day.
 He is the only one of us that never stopped performing live, in various projects in Cleveland.
 His depth of style and substance continually grow.
 Just like his vinyl and guitar collections.

 Eric Schweitzer.
 Raleigh, North Carolina.
 Eric was formerly the lead guitarist in The Finger Puppets and also Ravage the Rain.
 He enjoys songwriting, arranging, and can often be found searching for the perfect guitar tone.